El Salvador: Pre-Columbian era

-European and African arrival (1522)
+European arrival (1522)

 By 1521, the indigenous population of the Mesoamerican area had been drastically reduced by the smallpox epidemic that was spreading throughout the territory, although it had not yet reached pandemic levels in Cuzcatlán or the northern portion Managuara.
 The first known visit by Spaniards to what is now Salvadoran territory was made by the admiral Andrés Niño, who led an expedition to Central America.
 He disembarked in the Gulf of Fonseca on 31 May 1522, at Meanguera island, naming it Petronila, and then traversed to Jiquilisco Bay on the mouth of Lempa River.
 The first indigenous people to have contact with the Spanish were the Lenca of eastern El Salvador.

 Conquest of Cuzcatlán and Managuara

-In 1524, after participating in the conquest of the Aztec Empire, Pedro de Alvarado, his brother Gonzalo, and their men crossed the Rio Paz southward into Cuzcatlec territory.
-The Spaniards were disappointed to discover that the Pipil had no gold or jewels like those they had found in Guatemala or Mexico, but they recognized the richness of the land's volcanic soil.
+In 1524, after participating in the conquest of the Aztec Empire, Pedro de Alvarado, his brother Gonzalo, and their men crossed the Rio Paz southwards into Cuzcatlec territory.
+Upon their arrival, Spaniards were disappointed to discover that the Pipil had little gold compared to what they had found in Guatemala or Mexico.
+The small amount of gold that was available had to be panned so that it could be obtained.
+Eventually, the Spaniards recognized the richness of the land's volcanic soil.
+Following this discovery, the Spanish crown began granting land based on the terms of the encomienda system.

 Pedro Alvarado led the first incursion to extend their dominion to the domain of Cuzcatlan in June 1524.
 When he arrived at the borders of the kingdom, he saw that civilians had been evacuated.
 Cuzcatlec warriors moved to the coastal city of Acajutla and waited for Alvarado and his forces.
 Alvarado approached, confident that the result would be similar to what occurred in Mexico and Guatemala.
-He thought he would easily deal this new indigenous force since the Mexican allies on his side and the Pipil spoke a similar language.
+He thought he would easily deal with this new indigenous force since the Mexican allies on his side and the Pipil spoke a similar language.

 Alvarado described the Cuzcatlec soldiers as having shields decorated with colourful exotic feathers, a vest-like armour made of three inch cotton which arrows could not penetrate, and long spears.
 Both armies suffered many casualties, with a wounded Alvarado retreating and losing a lot of his men, especially among the Mexican Indian auxiliaries.
 Once his army had regrouped, Alvarado decided to head to the Cuzcatlan capital and again faced armed Cuzcatlec.
 Wounded, unable to fight and hiding in the cliffs, Alvarado sent his Spanish men on their horses to approach the Cuzcatlec to see if they would fear the horses, but they did not retreat, Alvarado recalls in his letters to Hernán Cortés.

 The Cuzcatlec attacked again, and on this occasion stole Spanish weaponry.
 Alvarado retreated and sent Mexican messengers to demand that the Cuzcatlec warriors return the stolen weapons and surrender to their opponent's king.
 The Cuzcatlec responded with the famous response, "If you want your weapons, come get them".
 As days passed, Alvarado, fearing an ambush, sent more Mexican messengers to negotiate, but these messengers never came back and were presumably executed.